fnasimbd/fnasimbd.github.io/_posts/blog/2016-01-11-c-sharp-configurations.md

 var name = ConfigurationManager.AppSettings["Name"];
 ```

-Note here that accessing a key that doesn't exist in the config file returns `null`; no exception is thrown.
+Note here that accessing a key that doesn't exist in the config file returns `null`, no exception is thrown.

 Storing New Configurations During Run Time
 ------------------------------------------